maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x0A (`\n`) LINE-COMMIT
 The control character LINE-COMMIT is ignored in character mode (CHAR_ENABLE).
-When line mode is enabled, an explicit LINE-COMMIT must be given to show line.
+When line mode is enabled, an explicit LINE-COMMIT must be given to show the line.
 See model section for description.

 By default character mode is enabled.